FUNDAMENTALS OF COMPUTER SCIENCE III

 DEADLINES

-Assignments submitted via e-mail receive no credit.
-The absolute deadline for submitting any course assignments, extra credit, etc. is 3pm of Friday of final exam week.
+Assignments submitted via e-mail receive no credit unless prior arrangements have been made.
+The absolute deadline for submitting any course assignments, extra credit, etc. is 5pm on the last day of class.

 ACADEMIC INTEGRITY

-Activities not designated as cooperative assignments in this course are to be done individually.
-Individual work is to be carried out entirely and solely by an individual.
-You may not "work together" on individual assignments.
-The content of the assignment is not to be discussed or shared in any way with other students.
-There is to be no conversation about individual assignments except with the instructor or a department-designated tutor.
 This policy will be rigorously enforced.
-Programs will be checked for plagarism using both computer and human similarity checkers.
 Take extreme precautions that your individual work is not viewed by other students.
 This includes deleting all your computer files from public workstations when you are finished, retaining private permissions on your Unix files, destroying printouts of source code, and not letting other students use your personal computer where you store your coursework.

 In addition, the work you submit must be entirely your original creation.
 Using solutions from any other source is forbidden; in particular, using solutions (either instructors' or other students') from previous offerings of this or other courses is not allowed.
 Using solutions found on the Internet or getting help from online forums is not allowed.